DarrenVictoriano/daaf/scripts/power_off_amazon/README.md

 # Power's OFF on HDMI Input

 Requirements:
+* HDMI1 with IR Blaster setup
+* Vudu is signed in
+* Amazon is signed in
+* Netflix is signed in
-* Amazon, Netflix, Hulu and Vudu are signed in
+* Hulu is signed in

 What is does:
 * Launch Hulu and play content for 1 hour